cyber-dojo/commander/README.md

   Using port=81
   ...
   ```
-* with a command-line argument
+* with a command-line argument to up
   ```bash
   $ cyber-dojo up --port=82
   ...